whitneyburton/portfolios/students/michelle_golle/20150814-michelle_golle-m4.markdown

 ### Areas of Emphasis

 Coming into this module I felt weak on JavaScript.
-I used Exercism three times per week, read the "Eloquent JavaScript" book, and tried to apply these concepts in my individual and team projects.
-In the end I feel much more comfortable with JavaScript.
+After our classes this module along with many Egghead videos/tutorials I feel much more confident.

 ### End of Module Assessment